 Agriculture no longer a priority for ODA, even when challenges keep mounting

 The agricultural sector employs a large share of the labour force, and it also plays an essential role in food security and rural development.
 In many countries, agricultural products are traded internationally and constitute an important source of revenue.
-However, even if agriculture remains a crucial economic sector in many developing economies, agricultural productivity remained stagnant during the 1960s to 1980s and it only increased gradually since then.
+However, even if agriculture remains a crucial economic sector in many developing economies, agricultural productivity remained stagnant during the 1960s to 1980s and it has only increased gradually since then.
 This could be attributed to several factors, including unsupportive policies and insufficient resources to develop this sector (Chimhowu, 2013).

 In addition to the urgent need for increases in productivity, agriculture must also embrace sustainable practices and adapt to climate change.
-On one hand, the sector contributes to greenhouse gas emissions, natural habitat loss and unsustainable use of water resources, among others (see sustainability).
+On one hand, the sector contributes to greenhouse gas emissions, natural habitat loss and unsustainable use of water resources, among others (see Signs of a greening economy?).
 Reducing the environmental impact would require important investments.
 On the other hand, agriculture is especially affected by climate change, extreme climatological events, such as drought and fires, and meteorological disasters, such as floods, storms, heat waves or sandstorms.
 Significant resources are needed for adaptation and mitigation.
 In many countries, official flows in the form of ODA and OOFs play a key role in financing agricultural development.
 In this sense, SDG indicator 2.a.2 measures “total official flows (official development assistance plus other official flows) to the agriculture sector”.8

 During the 1970s and 1980s, agriculture was a major recipient of international assistance, accounting for 15 to 20 per cent of total ODA (Cabral and Howell, 2012).
 However, the relative importance of agriculture as a beneficiary of ODA has declined since then.
 Several factors are behind this shift, including changing donor priorities, pressure from environmental groups and evidence of insufficient improvements in productivity (Chimhowu, 2013).9